maqi0101/Eco-evolution-in-3-guild-networks/README.md

 ## Core Programs

-- **Model_Core.m: Matlab main program for generating data for ternary diagrams (requires saving corresponding network metric data as a txt file, e.g., “Directionality.txt”).
+- **Model_Core.m**: Matlab main program for generating data for ternary diagrams (requires saving corresponding network metric data as a txt file, e.g., “Directionality.txt”).
 - **Draw_Ternary.py**: Python program used to read txt file data and draw it on ternary diagrams (note that "Draw_Ternary.py" and " Directionality.txt" must be placed in the same folder).

 ## External Library